 Since my PhD my main area of research has been the economics of international business.
 The focus of this is the nexus between firm strategy, such as location decisions, and local responses seeking to influence this in both home and host country.
-One strand of my work therefore includes both work rooted in management and strategy literature, explaining for example location decisions or firm performance, as well as financing decisions.
-The other is concerned with the impacts of international capital flows.

 Some recent externally funded projects:

 Leverhulme Fellowship: inward investment and local economic development: 2013 -2015.

 ESRC: Maximising the benefits of inward investment.
 (A follow on award working with GBSLEP and Business Birmingham):